jeff5/python-with-science/doc/source/program/program.rst

 On the RPi,
 in your home folder,
-use the file manager to make or find a folder called ``club``.
+use the file manager to make or find a suitable folder (called ``club``, say).
 Go into that folder, then right-click, and make a new file.
 Call it ``first.py``.

 Right-click on that file (``first.py``) and open it with Python 3 IDLE.
-This is the editor, where you will type your program.
+This is the *editor*, where you will type your program.
-To open the shell, use the "Run" menu, or press F5.
+To open the *shell* from here, use the "Run" menu, or press F5.
 Try it now.

 .. image:: idle_editor_shell_50pc.png